HONORING THE DIVERSE BODY OF CHRIST

 PARTNERSHIP IN CommUNITY EDUCATION

 Through a three-year relationship with the Center for Civil and Human Rights, MPCS teachers and administrators from various divisions attended an all-day workshop conducted by Teaching Tolerance, called "Confronting Implicit Bias: Facilitating Difficult Conversations in the Classroom,’"about race and racism.
 The workshop tackled the importance of identity, assessed comfort level in talking about race, prompted awareness of our own implicit bias, and gave tools and resources to facilitate healthy conversations with others.

 This workshop was the first of many that MPCS faculty and staff will attend.
 The center will also host MPCS seminars and opportunities for students and families to visit and learn more about diversity and inclusion in our country and the world.

 In order for our students to thrive in a multicultural world they must learn, understand, and come to appreciate the impact of culture itself.
 As a school we are dedicated to building a more multicultural curriculum that prepares our students for global citizenship and helps them to understand the significant historical experiences and basic cultural patterns of different ethnic groups.
-Our curriculum looks to address contemporary issues and the social problems confronting them, while also exploring the experience and personal lives of the different individuals and/or groups these issues and problems effect.
+Through a biblical lens, our curriculum looks to address contemporary issues and the social problems confronting them, while exploring the experience and personal lives of different individuals and/or groups these issues and problems effect.